mozilla-services/heka-docs/source/architecture/extending.rst

     representing the aggregate.

 Event / Anomaly Detection
-    A filter might be coded to watch for specific message types or message events such that it notices when expected behavior is not happening.
+    A filter might be coded to watch for certain message types or message events such that it notices when specific behavior is (or isn't) happening.
 A simple example of this would be if an app generated a heartbeat message at regular intervals, a filter might be expecting these and would then notice if the heartbeats stopped arriving.
 This can be combined with message injection to generate notifications.

 Note that this is merely a list of some of the more common uses for Heka filter plugins.
 It is certainly not meant to be a comprehensive list of what